Your most frequently asked questions

 We’re not here to tell you to never use canned beans again– after all, they’re an ultra-convenient source of protein– but it’s worth it to make your own beans from scratch, and doesn’t require as much time and effort as you may think (we’ve got it all laid out in our cooking guide).

-If properly stored, beans can last up to 2 years from harvest, without too much of a difference in cooking time or flavor.
-After 2 years, beans lose enough moisture to affect the way they cook– not as quickly or evenly.
-Plus, they can experience some flavor loss.
 After 2 years, beans are still perfectly safe to eat, just know that they may not provide the exact experience we intended.
 For more information on how to cook beans that are greater than 2 years old, see "What do I do if my beans are over 2 years old?"

 Okay, okay we all know that beans can occasionally have an unwelcome side effect.
 We think this blip is worth the trade-off for one of the most delicious, satisfying and nutritious foods out there.
+Plus, one study shows that concerns about gassy side effects from eating beans may be exaggerated.

 Here’s what’s going on: beans contain certain carbohydrates that play an important role in our digestive system.
 Oligosaccharides, in particular, can be difficult to digest.
 Once they reach the colon they feed our healthy gut bacteria and can cause...er, a little trouble.
+If you're particularly sensitive and are looking for some tips to help, see "Some beans make me gassy.
+What are some tips for reducing this side effect?"

 1. Stick with it and you may notice a positive outcome.
 Your body may just need some time to get used to your bean-forward lifestyle and the influx of fiber.